 Lightroom maintains photos in a catalog system that lets you keep your photos anywhere you choose (even a separate computer from the one on which you use Lightroom) and it stores a preview of each image.
-While this storage system offers the flexibility of multiple catalogs and storing the same photograph in multiple catalogs, it does have repercussions for saving or exporting your photos.
+While this storage system offers the flexibility of multiple catalogs and storing and backing up the same photograph in multiple catalogs, it does have repercussions for saving or exporting your photos.
 Most importantly, photo storage and even naming conventions should be determined before you do anything else.

 Lightroom Exports Should be Based on Intended Use